André Ptaszynski

 André Ptaszynski (7 May 1953 – 29 July 2020) was a British theatre and television producer.
 He was Chief Executive of the Really Useful Group from 2005 to 2011 and Chief Executive of Really Useful Theatres from 2000 to 2005.

 Early life and education

-He was born in Ipswich to Władysław Ptaszynski, a Polish officer who was released from a prisoner of war camp in Russia, and Joan Holmes, his father's English teacher.
+Ptaszynski was born in Ipswich to Władysław Ptaszyński, a Polish officer who was released from a prisoner of war camp in the Soviet Union, and Joan Holmes, his father's English teacher.
 He studied English at Jesus College, Oxford.

-Career

-He was one of the lead producers of the Danny Rubin/Tim Minchin musical Groundhog Day opening at the Old Vic in London in summer 2016 before transferring to Broadway and President and Head of Programming for Andrew Lloyd Webber's West End theatre group which includes the London Palladium and the Theatre Royal Drury Lane.
-Additionally he was Executive Producer worldwide for the RSC's record-breaking Matilda the Musical, currently running in London, New York, on tour in the US and in Australia.
-He Exec.
-Produced the innovative and one-off live ITV television broadcast production of The Sound of Music for Christmas in December 2015.

-He was Chief Executive of the Really Useful Group from 2005 to 2011 and Chief Executive of Really Useful Theatres from 2000 to 2005.
-During that time he also produced a new production of Evita, directed by Michael Grandage and Love Never Dies, the sequel to The Phantom of the Opera, directed by Jack O'Brien.
-He was executive producer on Bombay Dreams and the Madness musical, Our House.
-During Ptaszynski's tenure at the Really Useful Group, the company utilised television talent shows such as How Do You Solve a Problem like Maria? and Any Dream Will Do to cast for the lead roles in some of their most popular musicals.
-He was also one of the producers of Priscilla, Queen of the Desert in London.

 Prior to 2000, he ran his own theatre and TV production company.
-Amongst other shows, he was sole or co-producer on five which won Best Musical Olivier Awards and/or Evening Standard Awards in the 1990s: Return to the Forbidden Planet, Show Boat, Tommy, Chicago, and Spend Spend Spend.
-He also promoted many comedians, ranging from Rowan Atkinson, Dave Allen, Rik Mayall and Victoria Wood in the 1980s to Eddie Izzard, The League of Gentlemen and Armstrong and Miller in the 1990s and later.
+Amongst other shows, he was sole or co-producer on five which won Best Musical Olivier Awards and/or Evening Standard Awards in the 1990s: Return to the Forbidden Planet, Show Boat, Tommy, Chicago and Spend Spend Spend.
+He also promoted many comedians including Rowan Atkinson, Dave Allen, Rik Mayall, Victoria Wood, Eddie Izzard, The League of Gentlemen and Armstrong and Miller.